Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Q:	What's the difference between a dead dog in the road and a dead	lawyer in the road?A:	There are skid marks in front of the dog.
+Tuesday After Lunch is the cosmic time of the week.
 </details>

 <details>